shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 ## I/O

 Connectivity is a strong point for the ThinkPad 13.
 It's impressive to see how many ports there are on a laptop of this size!
 You get 3 USB-A ports running at USB 3.0 speeds, a full size HDMI port, an SD card reader in which the card goes all the way in, a headphone jack, *and* a USB-C port supporting charging and 2160p/60fps video out.
-There's also Lenovo's propietary OneLink+ docking solution though I haven't tried this out yet.
+There's also Lenovo's proprietary OneLink+ docking solution though I haven't tried this out yet.

 On the subject of the USB-C port, a minor nitpick is that it's USB 3.1 Gen1 and doesn't support Thunderbolt.
-I still much prefer it to the option of having a full size ethernet port as on the T460s.
+I still much prefer it to the option of having a full size Ethernet port as on the T460s.
 The USB-C port is so much more flexible.

 I also discovered that all the USB ports support fast (faster?) charging.
 My phone charges as fast from the laptop's USB port as it does from a 5V/1.5A charger.